twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Round Corners** (R in the **Glyph** toolbar) – Force rounded points.
 Only works in `TGLYPHEDITFORM`.

 ### Font Overview (`TFONTOVERVIEWFORM`)
-Version 5.0 until 6.5 includes bookmark menu entries for each glyph (the menu is hidden since version 7.0 & above).
+Version 5.0 until 6.5 includes menu entries related to bookmarks for each glyph (the menu is hidden since version 7.0 & above).

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)
 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).